langurmonkey/gaiasky/docs/Configuration.rst

 -  ``dark-orange-x2``, scaled version of dark-orange (for HiDPI screens).
 -  ``bright-green``, a bright theme with greenish tones.
 -  ``bright-green-x2``, scaled version of birght-green (for HiDPI screens).
+-  ``night-red``, a red theme for low-light environments.
+-  ``night-red-x2``, scaled version of night-red (for HiDPI screens).

 Performance
 ===========

-In the ``Performance`` tab you can enable and disable multithreading.
-In our tests, multithreading provides a significant boost when more than 4 threads are available in the CPU.
-Otherwise its overhead makes it slower than the single-threaded version, so use it at your own risk.
-This allows the program to use more than one CPUs for the processing.
+In the ``Performance`` tab you can select how many background worker threads can be used by Gaia Sky.
+By default, multithreading is enabled and the number of threads is equal to the number of CPU coures (setting ``let the program decide``).

 More detailed info can be found in the :ref:`performance section <performance>`.

 Draw distance
 -------------

-Certain big datasets use levels of detail to prevent data clutter.
+Certain big datasets use levels of detail (LOD) to prevent data clutter and make them manageable.
+Using this setting the user can adjust the draw distance, allowing more stars into the viewport.
 Refer to the :ref:`draw-distance` section for more info.

 Controls